Using elementary math to plan for a post-secondary education

 Regardless of a family’s affluence, the child’s participation is a part of the journey to becoming a self-sufficient and financially independent young adult.
 All children will benefit by taking on some financial responsibility.

 There are creative ways they can be involved and motivated to earn and save money.
-You may pay for the tuition and text books while your child can be responsible for their spending money.
+You may pay for the tuition and textbooks while your child can be responsible for their spending money.

 If they fall short, then that will affect their ability to spend on the fun things that university offers.
-These simple little money management issues help with financially literacy and responsibility in the years ahead.
+These simple little money management issues help with financial literacy and responsibility in the years ahead.

 For many families, providing financial assistance for their children to attend university can be one of their most expensive ventures where other needs are also competing for their money.

 Parents with children in university may be saving for retirement, so funds are limited.
 Accumulated personal and mortgage debt becomes a nasty reality that many families will likely have to address.
 Interest has to be paid and the debt should be paid off.